 HOW TO FIX IT?
 Work on organizational culture in your company and whether employees stick to it, “Culture is a social control system.
 Here the focus is the role of culture in promoting and reinforcing ‘right’ thinking and behaving, and sanctioning ‘wrong’ thinking and behaving.
 Key in this definition of culture is the idea of behavioral ‘norms’ that must be upheld and associated social sanctions that are imposed on those who don’t ‘stay within the lines.'” writes IMD Business School professor, Michael D. Watkins.

 when technical issues impact the functioning of a company, for example, the network breaks down, or servers stop working.

 HOW TO FIX IT?
-The solution to this problem is simple – invest in proper equipment and software, work with the IT department or provider to avoid potential issues.
+The solution to this problem is simple – invest in proper equipment and data recovery software, work with the IT department or provider to avoid potential issues.

 Natural disaster crisis

 Related to events happening outside of the business but having an impact on the company, eg., tornadoes, floods or the current pandemic of coronavirus